 Whether the defendant will face misdemeanor or felony charges depends on the severity of the lie, the severity of the crime accused, and other factors.
 It’s never wise to make a false report of a crime to any law enforcement officer, whatever the circumstances.

 Moreover, a person who files a false police report may be liable in civil court.
 If the police report targets a particular person as the alleged perpetrator, and that person suffers harm because of the report, the falsely-accused person may have a claim for defamation, libel, and even intentional infliction of emotional distress.

 Call a Seasoned Southern California Criminal Defense Lawyer For Help After a Los Angeles Arrest

 If you’ve been arrested for a violation, misdemeanor, felony or wobbler in Southern California, you need smart, savvy legal counsel on your side.
 At the Law Firm of Oscar A. Ischiu, Esq., we provide dedicated and thorough criminal defense to Southern California defendants.
-We offer a free initial consultation.
 Call our DUI and misdemeanor criminal defense law firm with offices in West Covina, Ontario and Monrovia for stellar criminal defense across Los Angeles and San Bernardino counties.